 My name is Aaron Ferguson.
-I was raised in a terrific Christian home, was trained by a legion of dedicated God-fearing church volunteers, gave my life to Christ at an early age, was a four-sport athlete, played Division I college football, and was led by God, in 1994, to teach and coach at a Christian school in Oklahoma.
+I was raised in a terrific Christian home, was trained by a legion of dedicated godly men and women, gave my life to Christ at an early age, was a four-sport athlete, played Division I college football, and was led by God in 1994 to teach and coach at a Christian school in Oklahoma City.

 Over the years, I've taught Bible, World History, American History, Modern History, Government, English, American Literature, Creative Writing, Yearbook, and Website Design.
-By God's grace, I've become a Master Teacher and Dean of the History Department.
-I've also been blessed to play a role in the development of a student leadership program called Salt & Light, which encourages young people to reach their leadership potential by knowing their faith, living their faith, sharing their faith, and defending their faith.
-I also design all of our school's publications.
+By God's grace, I got my Masters in History, and I've become a Master Teacher and Dean of the History Department.
+I've also been blessed to play a role in the development of a student leadership program called Salt & Light, which encourages and equips young people to influence others for Christ.
+I also design many of our school's publications.

 I was raised Southern Baptist and still remain an active member, Elder, and Community Group leader in a Baptist church today.
-I also have a beautiful wife named Amy and five wonderful kids (three boys, the girl, and a daughter-in-law).
+I also have a beautiful wife named Amy, seven wonderful kids (three boys, the girl, and three daughters-in-law), and four grandchildren.

 As I have sensed God's direction and discovered my spiritual gifts (service, leadership, and teaching), I've dedicated my life to studying, practicing, and sharing the Scriptures (Ezra 7:10).
-I love to help other Christians to grow in their faith and to understand better what it is God has given us in His Word.
-It is this path that has led me to develop the One Year Chronological Bible Study Guide and Daily Reflections.
+I love to help other Christians grow in their faith and understand what it is God has given us in His Word.
+It is this path that has led me to develop the One Year Chronological Bible Study Guide, Daily Reflections, and more.

 Statement of Faith

 I realize, if you're like me, that you are very cautious about the authors of the books you read and the preachers behind the sermons you hear, and rightfully so.
 Thus, I'm compelled to share somewhat of a personal statement of faith.